Overview

 What each check means

-inventory_sources(blocker) — at least one source must exist.agent_status(blocker) — every agent backing a source must beACTIVEand have AAO compliance statuspassing.
+inventory_sources(blocker) — at least one source must be connected.
+Buyer-facingget_productsstill requires at least one active source: composition storefronts need active ingredient sources, and passthrough storefronts need an active source to proxy.agent_status(blocker) — every agent backing a source must beACTIVEand have AAO compliance statuspassing.
 Sources connected with a non-passingagent will keep this check inpartialuntil compliance flips.agent_auth(blocker) — non-OAuth agents must have a stored credential.
-OAuth agents are excluded once their token is captured.agent_connectivity(blocker, only onGET /readiness/compliance) — runs the ADCPcomply()test suite against each agent in sandbox mode (60s timeout).
+OAuth agents are excluded once their token is captured.agent_connectivity(blocker, only onGET /readiness/compliance) — runs the AdCPcomply()test suite against each agent in sandbox mode (60s timeout).
 Returns per-agent track results and observations.billing_setup(conditional blocker) — Stripe is optional when no connected agent advertisesagentbilling in its capabilities; the check returnsstatus: optional/partialwithisBlocker: falseand the external-agreements warning.
 Stripe becomes required once any connected agent declaresagentinaccounts.supported_billing; the check then returnsstatus: missing/partialwithisBlocker: trueuntil Stripe onboarding completes.
-In non-production environments the check short-circuits tooptionalregardless of Stripe state so dev/staging storefronts can go live without Stripe.
+In non-production environments the check short-circuits tooptionalregardless of Stripe state so dev storefronts can go live without Stripe.

 | Status | Meaning |